 Each week, you will read two stories that I have curated from the three aforementioned anthologies, selecting the stories that I think are the most powerful, unique, and with the most to teach us.
 There will also be a weekly Skype call (2 hours), where we will talk about that week’s short stories, and what the authors did well, how they are innovative, and how you might apply that to your own writing.
 We will also workshop two of YOUR stories, applying the same level of critical analysis.
 (Two student stories per week, with each student workshopping a total of FOUR stories, overall.)
 We will have additional ongoing questions and conversations on Facebook (in a private, secret group).
 At the end of the month, you will turn in an original short story based on whatever inspired you over the course of our studies, up to 5,000 words.
 I will read, edit, and critique each story, and return it to you with advice on what to do next (keep editing, drop it, polish it up, send it out).
 In addition to commenting on each other’s work (workshopping) the stories in Skype, you will also read and give feedback on the other short stories in the class via email (and the Word docs).
 At the end of the semester you will get one hour of private Skype time with me to talk about anything you like—your work in class, other projects, the industry in general, markets, query letters, how to get an agent, what to do next, etc. (Note: You will have to come to class with ONE short story already written.
 You will write THREE in class, not turning in a story in the final month.)

 WHO IS THIS CLASS FOR:

-- Advanced students who are looking to take their writing to the next level, as well as beginners who have no fear, and an open mind.
+- Advanced students who are looking to take their writing to the next level

-- Anyone looking to expand their understanding of contemporary dark fiction.
+- Anyone looking to expand their understanding of contemporary fiction

-- Writers who have the time and discipline to read and write every week for the next sixteen weeks.
+- Writers who have the time and discipline to read every week, and write a new short story once a month